babblevoice/projectrtp/README.md

 ### Mic test tool

 `test/tools/mictest.js` is a CLI tool for manually testing playrecord with a real microphone and speakers.
-It requires a native build of projectrtp and `sox` on the host — see the Dockerfile for the full list of build dependencies.
+It requires a local native build (`npm run build`) and `sox` on the host — see the Dockerfile for the full list of build dependencies.

 ```bash
 node test/tools/mictest.js [--prompt <file>] [--output <file>] [--duration <ms>] [--interrupt] [--bargeinpower <n>]